Arrest In Killing Of Castro Valley Woman Found In Burned Out Home

-The Alameda County Sheriff’s office said 36-year-old Luckie Dacany killed 59-year-old Andrea St. Scott in her home, before setting it on fire on December 13, 2016.
+The Alameda County Sheriff’s office said 36-year-old Luckie Dacany killed 59-year-old Andrea St. John in her home, before setting it on fire on December 13, 2016.

 “This was a break in the case that we needed to make sure he got charged,” Sheriff Gregory Ahern said in a news conference Monday morning.